The Role of Non-Destructive Testing Welding Inspection in Manufacturing Quality

 Radiographic Testing (RT): X-ray and gamma ray applications

 Radiographic testing uses X-rays or gamma rays to create images of weld interiors on film or digital detectors.
-The radiation passes through the welded component, with denser areas (like inclusions) or less dense areas (like porosity) creating contrasting shadows on the image.
-RT excels at detecting volumetric flaws such as porosity, inclusions, and internal cracks regardless of their orientation.
+Denser areas (like inclusions) or less dense areas (like porosity) create contrasting shadows.
+RT excels at detecting volumetric flaws such as porosity, inclusions, and internal cracks regardless of orientation.
+Digital radiography offers immediate image availability, enhanced contrast, and reduced radiation requirements, making it ideal for thick-walled components like pressure vessels.

 Ultrasonic Testing (UT): Sound wave technology for flaw detection